Quarry Landfill Capping Progress

 The City will be conducting regular inspections and monitoring for erosion, cracking, or holes to document the locations and rates of settlement within the quarry landfill in order to make repairs as needed.
 Groundwater monitoring wells will also be placed around the quarry landfill to help determine if any leaks are present.

 We continue to work with governing agencies including Virginia’s Office of Attorney General, the Virginia DEQ and the EPA to comply with legal orders and regulatory requirements.
-We also continue to update the U.S. District Court for the Western District of Virginia on our progress as part of the fulfillment of a preliminary injunction.

 What is the timeline of activity?